Periodic Reporting for period 4 - EpiID (Single-cell epigenomics: quantifying epigenetic changes in individual cells using DamID)

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

-The techniques that we are developing will allow to obtain insights that can not be acquired with current state of the art techniques.
-Implementing these techniques to early embryonic development we expect to start to unravel the epigenetic mechanisms behind the first cell-fate decisions.
+The techniques that we developed allow to obtain insights that can not be acquired with current state of the art techniques.
+The implementation of these techniques to early embryonic development will be indispensable to unravel the epigenetic mechanisms behind the first cell-fate decisions in diverse biological systems.